What’s the best option? It depends…

 High efficiency heat pumps (ones that extract heat from the outside air, not geothermal heat pumps) are a special case: their energy efficiency depends on how cold the climate is.
 In all but the coldest climates they can be very efficient at converting a given amount of the energy source, electricity, into a given amount of heat (but still not as effective as energy saving geothermal heat).
 In a climate with very cold winters, like the high arctic or the Canadian praries, their efficiency will be about the same as electric heat on those super cold days, but better than electric heat otherwise.
 For the table above I’m assuming a moderate climate, where winter temperatures don’t drop below -5C or 23F for more than a day or two at a time.
 I live in Toronto and own a Carrier Infinity Heat Pump myself and I’m very happy with it so far.

-Natural gas has traditionally been the cheapest conventional heating fuel – substantially cheaper than electricity, and often cheaper than home heating oil, although fluctuating prices for both commodities can put oil prices lower than natural gas for several months or years at a time.
+Fossil gas has traditionally been the cheapest conventional heating fuel – substantially cheaper than electricity, and often cheaper than home heating oil, although fluctuating prices for both commodities can put oil prices lower than fossil gas for several months or years at a time.
 However, in 2021 I can’t in good conscience recommend that anyone considering a new home heating system should consider any fossil fuel based system, given how serious the climate crisis is and how little governments are doing to cut our CO2 emissions – it’s up to us.
-Heat pump systems, for example, are actually cheaper to operate than natural gas systems, and don’t emit any CO2! (at least, not directly).
+Heat pump systems, for example, are actually cheaper to operate than fossil gas systems, and don’t emit any CO2! (at least, not directly).

 Oil is falling in popularity because of the need for a storage tank, the environmental and health risks of having a storage tank, the unpleasant odors that often come from an oil furnace or oil tank, and the fact that some home insurers will not insure a house that has an oil tank (even one that is no longer in use) when the house changes owners.
 Oil based heating systems have the added inconvenience that you have to remember to fill up the tank.

 In terms of cost per unit of heat, comparisons are difficult.
-Heating oil prices are more directly tied to the price of crude oil, so that spikes and dips in the price of crude oil can make oil seem much more expensive than natural gas, or a better deal, depending on the whims of the market.
-As of December 2, 2021, using prices in terms of BTU output (British Thermal Units, a measurement of heat energy), here’s how heating oil and natural gas compare in terms of commodity exchange markets:
+Heating oil prices are more directly tied to the price of crude oil, so that spikes and dips in the price of crude oil can make oil seem much more expensive than fossil gas, or a better deal, depending on the whims of the market.
+As of December 2, 2021, using prices in terms of BTU output (British Thermal Units, a measurement of heat energy), here’s how heating oil and fossil gas compare in terms of commodity exchange markets:

-- One gallon of heating oil produces 138,500 BTU and costs $3.39.
+• One gallon of heating oil produces 138,500 BTU and costs $3.39.
 138,500 BTU for $3.39 means 40,855 BTU per dollar

-- Natural gas is sold in units of 1,000,000 BTU at a current cost of $6.58, which is 221,240 BTU per dollar.
+• Fossil gas is sold in units of 1,000,000 BTU at a current cost of $6.58, which is 221,240 BTU per dollar.

 Compare this to figures from 2008 (when I first wrote this article):

-- Heating oil cost: 67,000 BTU per dollar
+• Heating oil cost: 67,000 BTU per dollar

-- Natural gas cost: 151,975 BTU per dollar
+• Fossil gas cost: 151,975 BTU per dollar

 Electric resistance heating is almost always the most expensive heating choice, except in areas where electricity rates are artificially subsidized.
 (But see the section above on heat pumps – they are a cheaper choice than oil and potentially cheaper than natural gas, and although not as efficient on electricity consumption as geothermal, the total life cycle costs are lower because installation and components are cheaper.)